traut/opentaxii-echo/README.rst

       - how many content block to return in Poll response
       - ``return_blocks=10``

-Using `Cabby <https://pypi.python.org/pypi/cabby>`_  TAAXII client, the requests can look like:
+Using `Cabby <https://pypi.python.org/pypi/cabby>`_  TAXII client, the requests can look like:

 * Discovery request: